 The actors also spent an intensive time together off set in bonding exercises.
 These activities make their on-screen friendship and rapport more convincing.
 In the evenings they spent their time playing charades and playing other games eg trivial pursuits and poker.
 The film’s acting talent all talk warmly and affectionately about their off-screen moments.
 So I’m asking, instead of another reboot or remake of this film, why not just add some of this unheard script and those behind the scenes moments.
 Now that’s a Director’s Cut I’d want to see.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10

 Bonus Trailer: No

 This post was added to Dubsism and The Midnite Drive-In’s 1st and 10 Blog-A-Thon.
 Other posts with this cast include Jeff Goldblum in Invasion of the Body Snatchers, The Tall Guy, The Fly, Grand Budapest Hotel, Thor Ragnarok and his recent blogathon.
 Tom Berenger in my 80s Crushes.
 William Hurt in Captain America Civil War, The Accidental Tourist and AI: Artificial Intelligence.
-JoBeth Williams in Frasier and Kramer vs Kramer.
+JoBeth Williams in Kramer vs Kramer.
 Glenn Close in Jagged Edge and Mars Attacks.
-Kevin Kline in Dave, Chaplin and Soapdish.
+Kevin Kline in Dave and Soapdish.
 Mary Kay Place in Californication and MASH.
 The Big Chill soundtrack was also reviewed HERE.